 - Minimize the times you must drive in inclement weather.
 If there is heavy rain, snow, ice or sleet, stay home if possible and/or consider alternate forms of transportation, such as the subway or commuter train.

-In addition to these tips on how to avoid car accidents, every motorist should double check their insurance policies.
+In addition to these tips on how to prevent a crash, every motorist should double check their insurance policies.
 If you do not have uninsured and underinsured motorist insurance, get that coverage now.
 Having UM/UIM coverage is the best way to protect yourself and your family in the event of an accident.

-Car Accident Attorneys with Offices in Washington, D.C., Maryland and Virginia
+Car Accident Attorneys with Offices in Washington, D.C.